 - Because the library is not just a place to study.
 It can be a fun place to hang out!

 - Because being a TAB member earns you service hours and looks really good on college and job applications.

 - Because your input is important to the library, and your service makes a difference.

 - Because it’s free!

-Click here to download an application or pick up an application in the Square or at the Reference Desk.
+Click here to download an application or pick up an application in the Square or at the Information Desk.